 Again, because falls overboard present such a danger, it is critical that you know what to do if such an incident occurs.
 First, turn off the motor and propellers.
 Boats larger than 16 feet are required to have a throwable life-saving device.
 Toss this to the individual and help them re-board.

 If the boat capsized and you are unable to turn the motor and propellers off, make sure everyone swims away from the boat.

 When you have a life jacket on, you can float without burning too much energy.
 This enables you to check on everyone without quickly becoming exhausted.
 The key is to remain calm.
 Panic only makes a bad situation worse.

 Lt.
 Seth Wagner of FWC Boating and Waterways Section says, “For 2017, the leading contributor to boating accidents was the operator’s inattention or failure to maintain a proper lookout.
 It is critical for operators to be diligent in observing and being aware of what is going on around them.”

 Of the 261 boat accidents that involved collisions, more than a third (38 percent) were caused by the operator’s failure to keep a proper lookout.
 Florida is a prime boating destination, and there are scores of people out enjoying the water.
 Be on the lookout for them and for other potential hazards.

 5. Know – and Follow – Florida’s Boating Laws

-If you were born on or after January 1, 1988 and operate a vessel with a 10hp motor or more, you must pass an approved boater safety course.
-You must also carry photo ID and a boating safety identification card.
+If you were born on or after January 1, 1988, and operate a vessel with a 10hp motor or more, you must pass an approved boater safety course.
+You must also carry a photo ID and a boating safety identification card.
 This is issued by the FWC.

 There are some exceptions to this rule (e.g. you do not need this if you are operating on a private lake/pond).
 In general, however, you need this education before you can head out on the water.
 Every boater can benefit from these courses.